Kephalaia Gnostica

 3,46.
 [221] Ο των αγγελων πονος εστι η των νοσουσων ψυχων επιμελεια του προσαγειν αυτας προς την της υγιειας τελειωσιν.

 III,47.
-ONE [‘unique’] is the change which is made ‘in the twinkling of an eye’ (1Cor 15:52) which will affect each according to his degree as a result of judgement, and will establish the body of each according to the degree of his order.
-Indeed, should someone say that there is a change in the components apart from that which is common, that indicates that he is ignorant of the intellections of judgement.
+ONE [‘unique’] is the change that is made ‘in the twinkling of an eye’ (1Cor 15:52) which will affect each according to his degree as a result of judgement, and will establish the body of each according to the degree of his order.
+Indeed, should someone say that there is a change in the components apart from that which is common, that indicates that he is ignorant of the logoi of judgement.

-3,47. Μισ εστιν ανακαινωσις εν ριπηι οφθαλμου εσομενη πασι τοις των λογικων σωμασιν η κελευσματι του δικαιου κριτου ενι εκεστωι αυτων το της ασκησεως αυτου ανταποδομα ορισει· το δε τολμαν τινα λεγειν οτι εστιν ανακαινωσις ετερα παραταυτην την κοινην απαντων σημειον εστι της αγνοιας του ουκ αισθομενου της δικαιας του θεου κρισεως συνεσεως.
+3,47. Μια εστιν ανακαινωσις εν ριπηι οφθαλμου εσομενη πασι τοις των λογικων σωμασιν η κελευσματι του δικαιου κριτου ενι εκεστωι αυτων το της ασκησεως αυτου ανταποδομα ορισει· το δε τολμαν τινα+ λεγειν οτι εστιν ανακαινωσις ετερα παραταυτην την κοινην απαντων σημειον εστι της αγνοιας του ουκ αισθομενου της δικαιας του θεου κρισεως συνεσεως.

 3,48. Η πνευματικη των δικαιων ανακαινωσις εστιν εξ αρετης εις αρετην τε και εκγνωσεως εις γνωσιν υπερβαλλουσαν αναγωγη {μετεωρισμος}.